Estimated reading time: 6 minutes

 - Offers Unique Selling Points, such as products only found at that specific store or deeply discounted items (see loss leaders)

-- Promotional pricing, use of loyalty cards, and specialized coupons.
+- Promotional pricing, use of store loyalty cards, exclusive deals, and specialized coupons.
+While also advertising the use of manufacturer coupons to lower the cost of food prices from inflation.

 - Tailored store music – A popular study conducted in the 1980s by Ronald Milliman revealed that supermarket sales increased by 38% when slow music was played in-store.